VanHoang85/my_LLMs_journey/README.md

 Sentiment:
 ```

-**Chain-of_Thought** refers to the LLMs' abilities to perform tasks via a series of intermedia reasoning steps leading to the final coutcomes.
+***Chain-of-Thought*** refers to the LLMs' abilities to perform tasks via a series of intermedia reasoning steps leading to the final coutcomes.
 To enable the reasoning capability, we add the phrase "Let’s think step by step." or "Give rationales before answering." into the prompt.
 An example is shown below (taken from Wang et al., 2023 [^1])
 [^1]: Wang et al. 2023.
 Towards Understanding Chain-of-Thought Prompting: An Empirical Study of What Matters.
 In ACL. https://aclanthology.org/2023.acl-long.153/

 ```
 Question: Leah had 32 chocolates and her sister had 42.
 If they ate 35, how many pieces do they have left in total?
-**Let’s think step by step.**
+Let’s think step by step.

 Answer: Originally, Leah had 32 chocolates and her sister had 42.
 So, in total they had 32 + 42 = 74.
 After eating 35, they had 74 - 35 = 39 pieces left in total.
 The answer is 39.
 ```